vikas8561/PharmaNext-AI/Session_1/04-where-ai-fits-in-pharma.md

 **Step 1** fails when the question is vague, or when the data needed to answer it does not exist.
 "Can we use AI to improve formulation" is not a question.
 "Can we predict tablet hardness from these seven process parameters, using the 400 batches we already have records for" is.

 **Step 6** fails when nobody checks.
 A model trained on data from 2020 quietly stops being right, and because it still returns confident answers, nobody notices.

-You will choose your own project in Session 20.
-It will have all six steps, and step 1 is the one to spend time on.